 Maybe my favorite small town on the east coast of Sicily, Taormina is such a charming place!

 Since we visited in late February, we arrived just in time to participate in the local version of the Carnival.
-The narrow streets were packed with people wearing masks, singing, and dancing, on this fun celebration – not so crowded as the much more popular one in Venice usually is.
+The narrow streets were packed with people wearing masks, singing, and dancing, to this fun celebration – not so crowded as the much more popular one in Venice usually is.

 A short history of Taormina